Online and telephone payments will be unavailable from 1pm Monday 20 November to 12pm Tuesday 21 November due to an essential system upgrade.

 Although your details have to be included on the full electoral register, you can opt out of the open register.

-For further information on registering to vote see the Electoral Commission's About My Vote website.
+For further information on registering to vote see the Electoral Commission's Your Vote Matters website.

 Please email us to request a copy of our Privacy Impact Assessment.